ConorWilliams/libfork/docs/benchmarks/benchmarks/primes.md

 Chunking contiguous ranges creates predictable memory access but uneven work.
 Dynamic scheduling or smaller chunks improve load balance at the cost of more task overhead.

+This benchmark is similar to [Mandelbrot](mandelbrot.md): each element can be processed independently, but some elements are much more expensive than others.

 ## Benchmark sizes